GDPR is good for business

 Building customer trust

-Taking a closer look at your data
+GDPR compliance checklist: taking a closer look at your data

 Identification numbers, contact information, online identifiers, etc.